k-agrawal/aksworkshop/README.md

-Use AKS to deploy a Kubernetes cluster.
+1. Use AKS to deploy a Kubernetes cluster.

-Configure an Azure Container Registry to store application container images.
+2. Configure an Azure Container Registry to store application container images.

-Deploy the three ratings application components.
+3. Deploy the three ratings application components.

-Deploy the Fruit Smoothies website document database using Helm 3.
+4. Deploy the Fruit Smoothies website document database using Helm 3.

-Deploy the Fruit smoothies RESTFul API using deployment manifests.
+5. Deploy the Fruit smoothies RESTFul API using deployment manifests.

-Deploy the Fruit smoothies website frontend using deployment manifests.
+6. Deploy the Fruit smoothies website frontend using deployment manifests.

-Deploy Azure Kubernetes ingress using Helm 3.
+7. Deploy Azure Kubernetes ingress using Helm 3.

-Configure SSL/TLS on the controller using cert-manager.
+8. Configure SSL/TLS on the controller using cert-manager.

-Configure Azure Monitor for containers to monitor the Fruit Smoothies website deployment.
+9. Configure Azure Monitor for containers to monitor the Fruit Smoothies website deployment.

-Configure cluster autoscaler and horizontal pod autoscaler for the Fruit Smoothies cluster.
+10. Configure cluster autoscaler and horizontal pod autoscaler for the Fruit Smoothies cluster.

-Source code

-The application consists of two components: the API and the front end.
-Both components are written in Node.js.
-The API stores data in a MongoDB database.

-TABLE 1

-Component	Link

-An API ratings-api	GitHub repo

-A front end ratings-web	GitHub repo

-Application diagram